vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

 A reading I took at 9:43 AM, after my bowel movement, came to 98.5 degrees Fahrenheit.

+### No morning run

+Since it was raining, I couldn't go for my usual morning run.
+If it hadn't been raining and had been a bit warmer, I might have gone for a brief run and walk, but I'm not sure.

 ## Comparison with last time

 Comparing with my [second